-Versions 5.30a and earlier of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
-Program setup files with a .psa extension can be opened, viewed, and modified in any text editor or XML editor.
+Versions 5.30a and earlier used program setup files with a .psu instead of a .psa extension. .Psa files can be opened, viewed, and modified in any text or XML editor.
 SBE Data Processing can still use your existing .psu files.
-However, if you make any changes to the setup (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.
+However, if you make setup changes (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.